William-Robert-Robertson/Ice-Cream/README.md

 Vanilla\
 Maple syrup\
 Chocolate\
-Note: the combination of vanila and maple syrup make it!
+Note: the combination of vanilla and maple syrup make it!

+### Chocolare and Banana
+As above with banana

 ### Sabayon cream
 Under development...\